+Question Answer Mar

+Number k

-Question Answer Mark Number 3 (b) Indicative content 4 AO2 Answers which think that euthanasia should be allowed in the UK are likely to use such reasons as: • people should try to reduce suffering • it might be the lesser of two evils • it might be the most loving thing to do Answers which do not think that euthanasia should be allowed in the UK are likely to use such reasons as: • it is against one of the Ten Commandments • it goes against the sanctity of life • only God should end a life Other approaches are possible and must be marked according to the levels.
+3 (b) AO2 Indicative content Answers which think that euthanasia should be allowed in the UK are likely to use such reasons as: people should try to reduce suffering it might be the lesser of two evils it might be the most loving thing to do 4

+Answers which do not think that euthanasia should be allowed in the UK are likely to use such reasons as: the Qur'an bans suicide it is cheating the test terminally ill people can still worship Allah

+Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.

+Award marks as follows:

+For a personal response with: one brief reason (e.g. it might be the most loving thing to do)

+1 mark

-Award marks as follows: For a personal response with: • one brief reason (e.g. it might be the most loving thing to do) 1 mark For a personal response with: • two brief reasons or one developed reason (e.g. it might be the most loving thing to do for example, the person might have no quality of life) 2 marks For a personal response with: • two reasons with one developed 3 marks For a personal response with: • two developed reasons 4 marks
+For a personal response with:

+two brief reasons or one developed reason (e.g. it might be the most loving thing to do for example, the person might have no quality of life)

+2 marks

+For a personal response with:

+two reasons with one developed 3 marks For a personal response with:

+two developed reasons 4 marks

-Question Indica ative content Number quality of written communication will be assessed in this answ er (strands i, ii and iii) 3 (c) AO1 Indicative content The main reasons include: • the media need to educate the general public • the media have free speech in a democracy • the media can provide a balance to the religious perspective about the issues raised in this section • the media might be needed to point out contradictions in religious teachings about life and death Other approaches are possible and must be marked according to the levels.
-If you are unsure of the validity of an answer, it must be sent to 11 reviev Level Mark • Level 1 0 1-2 No rewardable material.
-Little understanding of the issue shown, typically by: giving a brief reason not explaining but only describing the issue.
+Question Indica ative content

+Number quality of written communication will be assessed in this

+answ ver (strands i, ii and iii)

+3 (c) AO1 Indicative content The main reasons include: the media need to educate the general public the media have free speech in a democracy the media can provide a balance to the religious perspective about the issues raised in this section the media might be needed to point out contradictions in religious teachings about life and death Other approaches are possible and must be marked according to the

+.
+If you are unsure of the validity of an answer, it must be sent to

+reviev V

+Level Mark Descriptor

+0 No rewardable material.

+Level 1 1-2 Little understanding of the issue shown, typically by: giving a brief reason not explaining but only describing the issue.
 The answer is likely to be in basic English.
 The skills needed to produce effective writing will not normally be present.
 The writing may have some coherence and will be generally comprehensible, but lack both clarity and organisation.
 High incidence of syntactical and/or spelling errors.

-Level 2 3-4 Basic understanding of the issue is shown typically by: using two brief reasons or a developed reason.
-The candidate is likely to express understanding with a limited command of English and little use of specialist vocabulary.
-The range of skills needed to produce effective writing is likely to be limited.
-There are likely to be passages which lack clarity and proper organisation.
-Frequent syntactical and/or spelling errors are likely to be present.
-Level 3 5-6 A more developed understanding of the issue is shown typically by: • using three brief reasons • or a fully developed reason • or two reasons with one developed.
+Level 2 3-4

+Level 3 5-6 A more developed understanding of the issue is shown typically by: using three brief reasons or a fully developed reason or two reasons with one developed.
 The candidate is likely to express understanding in a clear style of English and some use of specialist vocabulary.
 The candidate will demonstrate most of the skills needed to produce effective extended writing but there will be lapses in organisation.
 Some syntactical and/or spelling errors are likely to be present.